jxxcarlson/elm-blackbox/README.md

 in this form are stripped out before processing.
 Data elements can be separated by any combination of spaces, commas, and newlines.

+## Make elm-bb work for you

-In a word, changing what the `elm-bb` command does is as simple as changing black boxes and recompiling.
+Changing what the `elm-bb` command does is as simple as changing black boxes and recompiling.

-## Making elm-bb work for you

-To make `elm-bb` work for you, write  a module that exposes a `transform` function as above, and also a string `helpText`.
+Just make sure that your imported module  exposes a `transform` function as above, and also a string `helpText`.
-Then import your module as `Blackbox`.

 ## Compilation